sqlparser/sqlflow_public/databases/snowflake/readme.md

-## Automated data lineage from SQL Server (GUI Mode)
+## Automated data lineage from Snowflake (GUI Mode)
-This article introduces how to discover the data lineage from SQL Server scripts or the SQL Server database and automatically update it.
+This article introduces how to discover the data lineage from snowflake scripts or the snowflake database and automatically update it.
 So the business users and developers can see the SQL Server data lineage graph instantly.

 ### Software used in this solution